 Smith is seen with two friends throughout the music video, one male and one female.
 All three friends are having a good time.
-They get dressed, split bottles of champagne, dance together and everything.
+They get dressed, split bottles of champagne and dance together.
 The closeness between the three is evident, but who is with who becomes the ambiguous part as Smith seems to have an emotional bond with both the female and male friend.
-According to fuse, the ending of the video seems to confirm something many fans of Sam Smith has been curious about.
-But the UK singer may have purposely left it up to the interpretation of the viewer as it is a love triangle that could have many possibilities.
+According to fuse, the ending of the video seems to confirm something many fans of Smith has been curious about.
+But the U.K. singer may have purposely left it up to the interpretation of the viewer as it is a love triangle that could have many possibilities.

-No matter what the intended interpretation is, "Leave Your Lover," is another tender love ballot that explores the consequences of love in any form it may come.
-It is a heartbreaking song with lyrics that define just about every emotional outlet the heart breathes when it is conflicted by love.
+No matter what the intended interpretation is, "Leave Your Lover," is another tender love ballad that explores the consequences of love in any form.
+Its a heartbreaking song with lyrics that define just about every emotional outlet the heart breathes when its conflicted by love.

 The 22-year-old singer is set to release his debut album In The Lonely Hour on May 26.
 In an interview with Digital Spy, he explained his motivation behind the album, which he describes as "a diary from a lonely 21-year-old."
 Is part of that loneliness related to the love he seems to be yearning for in his latest video?